kpbarasa/aws-server-less-ecommerce-products-microservice/README.md

    Error Handling: Handle errors and retries for failed tasks to maintain system reliability.
    Monitoring and Metrics: Collect data on queue performance, task execution times, and system resource usage.

-### ENV

-- SNS_TOPIC=order_consume-Topic
-- SNS_TOPIC_ARN=customer-topic

-### Stacks

-- `Product Service Stack:`
-   - `productService`
-      This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
-      It is essential for store administrators and customers to view and manage their orders.

-   - `categoryService`
-      This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
-      It is essential for store administrators and customers to view and manage their orders.

-   - `couponsService`
-      This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
-      It is essential for store administrators and customers to view and manage their orders.

-   - `imageService`
-      This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
-      It is essential for store administrators and customers to view and manage their orders.

-   - `queueService`
-      This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
-      It is essential for store administrators and customers to view and manage their orders.

-   - `S3 Bucket Stack`
-      This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
-      It is essential for store administrators and customers to view and manage their orders.

 ### Utilities